draftdev/jobs/editor.md

 ## About the Company
 [Draft.dev](https://draft.dev/) is a content marketing agency focused on creating in-depth, technical content for growing technology startups.
 We work with subject matter experts from around the world to create tutorials, blog posts, and e-books for our clients.
 Founded in 2020, we're a small but quickly growing team of technologists, writers, marketers, editors, and designers.

-**And now we're looking for the latest addition to our editing team.**
+**And now we're looking for the next addition to our editing team.**

 ### We'd Like Someone Who Can:
 - Give writers feedback and guidance to structure their articles